peachpiecompiler/peachpie-docs/docs/php/unicode.md

 It is recommended to save the source files using UTF-8 encoding, eventually including the UTF Signature (BOM).
 The BOM is automatically ignored from the source files.
 If a file are saved using a different encoding, specify the encoding using the [CodePage](msbuild#codepage) property in order to decode the textual values correctly.
 An incorrect encoding may result in compile-time error (Invalid source file, or [Source file not found](https://github.com/peachpiecompiler/peachpie/issues/601)).

+In this way, string values within the source files are always valid Unicode strings independent on the web server configuration.

 In case the string literal contains a byte sequence (denoted with `\x[0-9A-Fa-f]{1,2}` or `\[0-7]{1,3}`), the string value is represented with byte array.

 ```php